hartwigmedical/scripts/texts/dataRequestQuickStart.md

 ##### Notes about the (clinical) metadata:
-- We gather as much information as possible from the Electronic Case Report Form (eCRF) of the respective clinical studies, but please be aware that records are by no means complete.
+- We gather as much information as possible from the Electronic Case Report Form (eCRF) of the respective clinical studies, but please be aware that records are not guaranteed to be complete.
 - For patients from the DRUP study we can not share any treatment related information.
 - The "purity" mentioned is the percentage tumor cells derived from WGS data by the tool [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator).

 ### Germline data

-In case Germline level is included in your request, Germline variant VCFs (GATK based) are available via our [download-portal](https://portal.hartwigmedicalfoundation.nl/).
+In case Germline level is included in your request, Germline variant VCFs (GATK based) are available via nextcloud.

-- On top of the download-portal interface you can find some download tips behind the question mark icon.
-Best is to use the aria2 config option as it allows you to select multiple sets, download a plain text config file and then use the aria2 download tool to perform download and md5sum file integrity check in one go.
-- In case you want to use other command line tools like curl/wget to download files, make sure to put quotes around the URLs as certain characters might otherwise break the URL.

 Sharing of BAM files is currently only supported for small numbers, but in case you do have access they are also visible in the download-portal.

 ### Data inclusion/exclusion